danro/jquery-cssmate/README.md

 TODOs
 -----
 * Add `visible` property that makes use of hide/show.
-* Add utility for getting/setting x & y position.
+* Add utility for getting & setting x/y position.
 * Add support for color properties.
 * Port to Ender.js + morpheus.